NVIDIA/NeMo-Guardrails/docs/getting_started/1_hello_world/README.md

 ## CLI Chat

-You can also test this configuration in an interactive mode using the NeMo Guardrails CLI Chat:
+You can also test this configuration in interactive mode using the NeMo Guardrails CLI Chat command:

 ```bash
 $ nemoguardrails chat
 ```

-Without any additional parameters, the CLI chat loads the configuration from the `config` folder in the current directory.
+Without any additional parameters, the CLI chat loads the configuration from the *config.yml* file in the *config* folder in the current directory.

 ### Sample session